 Famous people who believe in aliens #3 Hillary Clinton

-Hillary Clinton is an American politician; United States Secretary of State from 2009 to 2013, U.S. Senator from New York from 2001 to 2009 and First Lady of the United States from 1993 to 2001.
+At no. 3 in our list of Famous people who believe in aliens is Hillary Clinton, she is an American politician; United States Secretary of State from 2009 to 2013, U.S. Senator from New York from 2001 to 2009 and First Lady of the United States from 1993 to 2001.
 Further, also a Democratic Party’s nominee for President of the United States in the 2016 election.

 In 1995, while on a visit to Jackson Hole, Wyoming, to meet Lawrence S. Clinton roused the interest of conspiracy theorists by being photographed while holding a copy of Are We Alone?.